Why Free, Publicly Owned, Publicly Run, Municipal Wifi Is Required for Equal Internet Access for All (And Why It Will Never Happen)

 Would you, for example, expect the labels on a drinks bottle to have a logo on it for the

-company who made the UV lamps that cured the
+company who made the UV lamps that cured the ink on that

-combat other brands.
+brands.
 They are a service, not a product.

 ISPs do not like being marginalised into what they really are: a wire.
 A cable I use to connect to the Internet.